imah12/Open-cursor/README.md

 # 💻 Free AI Chat in Cursor IDE Using OpenRouter

-This is a guide for y'all that want to use that AI chat feature in IDE's like **Cursor** and **Windsurf** without breaking the bank and having a limit amount of prompts from premium models that still spit out the same outputs as free-models.
+This is a guide for y'all that want to use that AI chat feature in IDE's like **Cursor** and **Windsurf** without breaking the bank and having a limited amount of prompts from premium models that spit out the same outputs as free-models.

 I will be using ai to grammatically clean up the steps below so you can read what I type out coherently
 ---